Prasna Marga: Contents

 Prasna Marga is the most comprehensive and elaborate exposition of Horary astrology.
-This classic occupies a high position of pride without entering into which like mines of works riches of Indian astrology cannot be discovered.
+This classic occupies a high position of pride withing the tradition of Indian astrology.
 In Prasna Marga each house is allotted a fixed number of Sarvashtaka bindus above which the house prospers (this concept is taken from Ashtakavarga chapter of BPHS or Brihat Parashara Hora Shastra, the foundational classic of Indian predictive astrology)).
-Prasna Marga also uses many techniques, like Navams-Navams, Navams-Dvadasams, etc. which are not used by anyone in practice, but were used earlier.
+Prasna Marga also uses many techniques, like Navams-Navams, Navams-Dvadasams, etc. which are not used by anyone in current practice, but they were used in earlier eras.